GeanoFee/geanos-phantom-performance/README.md

 GPP is engineered to meet the highest architectural standards for performance and data safety:

 *   **⚡ Zero-Latency Hydration:** Utilizing **Synchronous JIT-Decompression**, data is restored within the same CPU cycle.
-There are no more `await` calls when accessing Actors—Phantoms appear fully complete to the engine and other modules at all times.
+Phantoms appear fully complete to the engine and other modules at all times.
 *   **👻 The "Ghost" Protocol:** GPP leaves **zero footprint** in your world database.
 All Phantom states are managed purely in volatile RAM via `WeakMaps`.
 If you disable the module, your world remains in its original, pristine state.
-*   **🛡️ TASS (Transient Atomic Safety Shield):** An atomic verification protocol ensures 100% data safety.
+*   **🛡️ TASS (Transient Atomic Safety Shield):** An atomic verification protocol ensures data safety.
 A document is only "phantomized" after a synchronous read-back check mathematically confirms the integrity of the Shadow-Buffer data.
 *   **🏎️ CPU Courtesy:** Background processes utilize `requestIdleCallback`, ensuring that optimizations only occur during genuine CPU idle time, never interfering with your game's frame rate.

 ## 🛠️ Core Technologies